 This Mexican papaya, iced tea, and pineapple smoothie is a tropical vacation in a glass.

 The first time I saw a display of Mexican papayas at the grocery store I thought, wow those squash aren’t looking very good.

 I couldn’t believe the store would have such a bad looking display of squash for sale.

-It wasn’t until the next time I was at the store that I realized the “squash” were really Mexican papayas.
+Then I realized the “squash” were really Mexican papayas.

 And I learned that the best ones to pick are those that don’t look so great.
-Now I’m hooked on Mexican papayas, they’re so good.

 The liquid in this smoothie is cold brewed tea which is made with just water, tea bags and refrigeration.